Package Torello.Java

 import com.google.cloud.storage.*; import com.google.auth.oauth2.*; ...
 String PROJECT_ID = "The name you gave your project in which your storage buckets reside"; String PATH_TO_JSON_KEY = "The JSON key generated when you create a 'Service Account'."; Storage storage = StorageOptions .newBuilder() .setProjectId(PROJECT_ID) .setCredentials(GoogleCredentials.fromStream(new FileInputStream(PATH_TO_JSON_KEY))) .build() .getService();

-key until I started using the google-java jar-libraries for connecting withStorage Buckets
+key until I started using the Google's Java'.jar'

-- Even the Vision / OCR (Optical Character Recognition) API's seemed to work without oauth2.0.
-I did have to make HTTP connections and interpret JSON, rather than using bona-fide java method invocations, but it was all fine.
-If you are going to use java-methods with the storage-buckets, get an "o-auth-2.0" key, and save the JSON file to your file-system.
-Keep that key private, and the previous code is how to "login to google" from java and start saving storing files to the cloud using their java jar-files.
+Google's Vision / OCR (Optical Character Recognition) API's seemed to work without oauth2.0.
+I did have to make HTTP connections and interpret JSON, rather than using bona-fide Java Method-Invocations, but it was all fine.

 It should be interesting to note, that often, this method invocation works - and I don't actually know why, and cannot explain it.
 This leaves out the authentication portion from the Storage object, and sometimes still allows file access to the files in your storage-buckets.
 You may play around with it: